MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Diagnostic tests and a reset option that a user can run from the Office application when the Azure Information Protection client is installed: On the **Home** tab, in the **Protection** group, click **Protect**, click **Help and feedback**, and then click **Run diagnostics**.

-    For more information about this option, see the [To verify installation, connection status, or send feedback](client-admin-guide.md#to-verify-installation-connection-status-or-send-feedback) section from the client installation documentation.
+    For more information about this option, see the [To verify installation, connection status, or send feedback](client-admin-guide.md#additional-checks-and-troubleshooting) section from the admin guide.

 ## Version 1.1.23.0